sebassebas1313/vim-settings/vim-cheat-sheet.md

 - Paste copied line: p
 - Change multiple words: 5cw
 - Insert at the end of the line: A
+- Insert a new line in Edit Mode at the end of the line

 ### Deleting